 4. Ask the seller to take the property off the market

-5. Pick professionals
+5. Pick your professionals carefully

 Your solicitor will no doubt send through a lot of information about your property, including local authority searches.

-Communication is king
+Communication is king!

-8. Be realistic
+8. Be realistic at the timescale

-Finally, set a realistic target for exchanging contracts so that everyone in the process has the same deadline to work towards.
+Set a target for exchanging contracts so that everyone in the process has the same deadline to work towards.